tjworks/tapdata-docs-en/docs/cloud/faq/task.md

 ### Does Tapdata Cloud support cross-regional, cross-network data synchronization?

-Support.
-By connecting the source and target with the Agent, Tapdata Cloud realizes synchronization between the networks.
+Yes, Tapdata Cloud supports cross-regional and cross-network data synchronization.
+It achieves this by connecting the source and target systems using the Tapdata Agent, enabling synchronization between different networks and regions.

 ### Does the source and destination support data synchronization for the same object?

-Support.
-Data permissions need to be granted to the synchronized objects.
+Yes, Tapdata Cloud supports data synchronization between the same objects in the source and destination systems.
+However, it is important to ensure that the necessary data permissions are granted for the synchronized objects to ensure a successful synchronization process.

 ### Does Tapdata Cloud support real-time synchronization of DDL operations?

-Unsupported.
+No.

 ### Does Tapdata Cloud support data synchronization across time zones/character sets?

-Support.
+Yes.

 ### Dose Tapdata Cloud support data synchronization for sharding tables?

-Support.
-Tapdata Cloud can synchronize data from multiple sources to the same target table simultaneously.
+Yes, Tapdata Cloud supports data synchronization for sharding tables.
+It has the capability to synchronize data from multiple sources to the same target table concurrently.

 ### Does Tapdata Cloud support renaming data synchronization objects?

-Support.
+Yes.

 ### Does Tapdata Cloud support filtering some fields or data?

-Support.
+Yes.

 ### Does Tapdata Cloud support adding or removing synchronization objects?

-Support.
+Yes.